sf666/nextcp2/backend/nextcp2-db/src/main/resources/sql/readme.txt

 How to use:

-After adding additional scripts, update the `nextcp.db.SessionManager.TARGET_DB_SCHEMA` attribute to reflect which scripts to run ...
+After adding additional scripts, update the `nextcp.db.c.TARGET_DB_SCHEMA` attribute to reflect which scripts to run ...

 The session manager will detect the current schema version and will update until the `nextcp.db.SessionManager.TARGET_DB_SCHEMA` scriptnumber is executed.